 Size up snorkeling gear.
 Ensure the appropriate sizes of masks, snorkels, and fins are available, and make sure that masks fit girls' faces securely and comfortably.
-An air space is needed in front of the eyes in order to see properly underwater.
+With goggles, the air space in front of the eyes is important to see properly underwater.
 Also keep in mind that objects viewed underwater while wearing a mask appear about 25 percent larger and closer than objects seen through a mask out of water.

 Safeguard valuables.
-Don't leave personal belongings and valuables unattended in a public place.
-If working with a snorkeling school, inquire about the company's storage amenities.
+Do not leave personal belongings and valuables unattended in a public place.
+If working with a snorkeling school, inquire about the company's storage options.

 Prepare for emergencies.
 An adult with rescue experience and/or certification must be present.
-If snorkeling from a boat, at least one adult should have small-craft safety certification or equivalent experience.
-(Both of these qualifications can be held by one person.)
+If snorkeling from a boat, at least one adult should have Girl Scouts small craft safety training certification or equivalent experience.
+(One person can hold both of these qualifications.)

-Ensure the presence of a waterproof first aid kit and a first-aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared to handle cases of near-drowning, immersion hypothermia, and sunburn.
-If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first-aider with wilderness first aid.
+Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared for cases of near-drowning, immersion hypothermia, and sunburn.
+If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.